My.EOU Portal Current Students Faculty/Staff

 The Biology Program at EOU offers the student a choice of two tracks, one in Ecological Biology and one in Pre-health Profession and Molecular Biology.

 The Biology Program offers two options for specialization in biology.
-After completing a core curriculum, students select from two concentrations, Molecular Biology or Ecology and Organismal Biology.
+After completing a core curriculum, students select from two concentrations, Pre-health Profession and Molecular Biology or Ecological Biology.
 Both tracks offer preparation for continuing professional educational programs in medicine, vet medicine, other health fields, natural resources management or education.

 Biology faculty at EOU have continuing research programs in which undergraduate students play an important role.
 Students engage in the process of scientific publication and presentation at professional meetings.
 Eastern Oregon University also provides opportunities for student publication in the Eastern Oregon Science Journal, and hosts an annual Spring Symposium for formal presentation of research results through talks and posters.
 Some scholarship funding is available for student research endeavors.

 Many opportunities are available to students for internship or practicum experiences.
 Faculty facilitate placement of student interns within the local health network, natural resource agencies, or other partner organizations.
 Internships can be arranged to meet most student interests and preprofessional needs, and students may receive academic credit for these experiences.